kimkvn/weather-react/README.md

 - [x] to have a way to toggle between Fahrenheit and Celsius
 - [x] to show a different weather icon related to whatever the current weather conditions are

-However, I decided to expand on the functionality, thinking it would be a nice challenge to add some features similar to the ones you Google shows when you search for weather in their browser.
+However, I decided to expand on the functionality, thinking it would be a nice challenge to add some features similar to the ones Google shows when you search for weather in their browser.
 The app should also:

 - [x] show the user's location (city)
 - [x] show the day and approximate time of the user's request
 - [x] show the weather forecast for the upcoming week
-- [x] the forecast should have high/low temps and will also toggle between Fahrenheit and Celsius
+- [x] have high/low temps and will also toggle between Fahrenheit and Celsius
 - [x] show other current weather stats (precipitation, humidity, wind speed)
 - [x] toggle wind speed between mph and km/h

+This project grew exponentially as I worked on it.
+Just when I thought I was nearing the end, I realized the app should have another feature.
+But as a result, I learned so much about React and various tools and methods by doing this project.